This guide helps you troubleshoot common issues with code coverage in Qlty.Documentation Index

 - Performance limits in browser extensions

-- Use path exclusions to limit coverage to relevant code
+- Exclude irrelevant files in your coverage tool to limit coverage to relevant code

 - Split large repositories into smaller projects

-- Exclude generated code, vendor code, or test code from coverage
+- Exclude generated code, vendor code, or test code from your coverage reports

 - Use more specific coverage focus for very large repositories